In this article

 When is human-led collections still the right choice?

 Human judgment never goes away in good collections; it just gets pointed at the right problems.
-A purely human-led approach can still make sense for very small portfolios, a handful of high-value strategic accounts where every interaction is bespoke, or situations involving legal disputes and delicate negotiations.
-The point of AI-led collections is not to remove people.
-It is to free them from the repetitive work so their time goes to the conversations that actually need a human.
+A purely human-led approach can still make sense for very small portfolios, for a handful of high-value strategic accounts where every interaction is bespoke, or for situations involving legal disputes and delicate negotiations.
+In those cases the relationship and the nuance are the whole job, and a person should own it end to end.

 How do I move from human-led to AI-led collections?

-Start by mapping your current process: which reminders go out when, who owns which accounts, and where invoices tend to stall.
-Then look for a platform that automates the routine path while keeping a human-in-the-loop for exceptions.
-With Monk, go-live takes about 4 days, so teams see results quickly rather than waiting through a long implementation.
+With Monk, go-live takes 1 to 3 days, so teams see results quickly rather than waiting through a long implementation, and the platform is SOC 2 compliant for the security review.
 To compare options, read about dunning vs intelligent collections and explore intelligent collections software in more depth.
 For a wider view of the market, see our roundup of AR alternatives and comparisons.

 Frequently Asked Questions